SwarmStorm/awesome/README.md

 *   [SAMMISolutions/SAMMI-Official](https://github.com/SAMMISolutions/SAMMI-Official) - Official SAMMI download

 *   [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) - The largest Open-Source UI Library!
 Community-made and free to use.
 Made with either CSS or Tailwind.

-*   [clemlesne/scrape-it-now](https://github.com/clemlesne/scrape-it-now) - Web scraper made for AI and simplicity in mind.
-It runs as a CLI that can be parallelized and outputs high-quality markdown content.

 *   [linkeddata/rdflib.js](https://github.com/linkeddata/rdflib.js) - Linked Data API for JavaScript